DOCK-PI3/ESTACION-PRO/INSTALL-DEV.md

 </ruleList>
 ```

 `macosbundle` - This rule is only available on macOS and works a bit different than the other rules.
 It has a _directory_ tag with a mandatory _recursive_ attribute which is used to define which directory to look for bundles in.
 As macOS bundles are entire directory structures containing the actual application files, ES-DE will make symlinks to these directories rather than copying them to the target system directory.
+The tilde symbol `~` is supported as well for the directory tag, and will expand to the user home directory.
+Note that this will always expand to the operating system home directory, even if the --home command line option has been used, or if a portable.txt file is present.

 Here's an example: